KirklandLab/CutandTag_Alignment_QC/README.md

 + **Bioconductor**: for R based QC visualizations
 + **Python**: for duplicate capping logic, metric generation, and workflow support scripts

-**Note**: All tool paths, versions, and parameters are centrally managed in `config.yml`, making the pipeline reproducible, portable, and easy to maintain.
+**Note**: Tool module versions, reference paths, and major configurable analysis settings are managed in `config/config.yml`, supporting reproducible and maintainable workflow execution.

 + The workflow was developed and tested using **Snakemake 7.32.4**
 + The included `run_workflow.sbatch` script uses Snakemake's generic `--cluster` and `--cluster-config` submission interface